LauraMartel/MachineLearningProjects/README.md

 # Data analysis
-- Document here the project: MachineLearningProjects
-- Description: Naive Bayes, Logistic Regression
+- The project: Study of the Kaggle Diabetes dataset using Gaussian Naive Bayes and Logistic Regression
 - Data Source: Kaggle
 - Type of analysis: Machine Learning